-A revival of Catholic values in the early 20th century, particularly as Catholic immigrants from Spain and Italy came to the country in large numbers (see p.
-13 of Political and Social Relations), gave the Church more power.
-In 1943, the military government permitted the Church to resume religious instruction in schools, helping bolster Catholic leaders' support for the military and the government of Juan Perón (see p.
-8 of History and Myth), ushering in a period of reconciliation between both institutions.
+A revival of Catholic values in the early 20th century, particularly as Catholic immigrants from Spain and Italy came to the country in large numbers (see Political and Social Relations), gave the Church more power.
+In 1943, the military government permitted the Church to resume religious instruction in schools, helping bolster Catholic leaders' support for the military and the government of Juan Perón (see History and Myth), ushering in a period of reconciliation between both institutions.

 Nevertheless, Church-government relations deteriorated by the end of Perón's second term, and in 1954, the President severed relations with the Church.
 Perón introduced laws permitting divorce (a violation of Catholic rules), limited the clergy's political power and censored religious celebrations.
-Anti-Church sentiment led to riots on June 16, 1955, whereby supporters of the President burned several churches in Buenos Aires.
-Perón's conflict with the Church, among other reasons, led the military to remove him from power in 1955 (see p.
-9 of History and Myth).
+Anti-Church sentiment led to riots on June 16, 1955, whereby supporters of the President burned several churches in Buenos Aires, Perón's conflict with the Church, among other reasons, led the military to him from remove power in 1955 (see History and Myth).

-Religion During the Military Dictatorship: In the years preceding and during Argentina's military dictatorship from 1976-83 (see p.
-11-12 of History and Myth), the Catholic represented often divergent positions regarding the government's policies.
-Many high-ranking members of the Church hierarchy approved of the military junta's devout Catholicism and persecution of dissenters, at times collaborating with government officials and advising in policy matters.
+Religion During the Military Dictatorship: In the years preceding and during Argentina's military dictatorship from 1976-83 (see History and Myth), the Catholic Church often represented divergent positions regarding the government's policies.
+Many high-ranking members of the Church hierarchy approved of the military iunta's devout Catholicism and persecution of dissenters, at times collaborating with government officials and advising in policy matters.
 Simultaneously, many lower-ranking clergy adopted the doctrine of "Liberation Theology," a school of thought advocating freedom from oppression, poverty, and injustice through political action.
-These clergy members fought against the government's human rights abuses and sheltered those persecuted by the junta, often suffering torture or death for their work.
+These clergy members fought against the government's human rights abuses and sheltered those persecuted by the junta, often suffering torture or death for their work